-- The substantial completion of 34.5kV (kilovolt) traction power cable replacement work in downtown San Francisco. - Completed trackway demolition and restoration for the Transbay Tube retrofit. - Station modernization projects completed at Powell Street Station in downtown San Francisco and 19th Street Station in downtown Oakland. - Issuance of \$700 million in climate-certified Green Bonds to ensure uninterrupted funding of RR projects.
+- The substantial completion of 34.5kV (kilovolt) traction power cable replacement work in downtown San Francisco. - Completed trackway demolition and restoration for the Transbay Tube retrofit. - Station modernization projects completed at Powell Street Station in downtown San Francisco and 19th Street Station in downtown Oakland. - The number of service delays due to rail-related issues dropped from 417 in 2021 to 95 in 2022. - Issuance of \$700 million in climate-certified Green Bonds to ensure uninterrupted funding of RR projects.

-Measure RR is mre than 6 years into its expected 20-year lifespan of work, yet 46% of all anticipated Measure RR work has already been completed.
+Measure RR is more than 6 years into its expected 20-year lifespan of work, yet 46% of all anticipated Measure RR work has already been completed.
 This is ahead of projections made by BART in 2016 when Measure RR was put before BART District voters in Alameda, Contra Costa, and San Francisco counties.